CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![The New Query button is highlighted in the SSMS toolbar.](media/1.78.png "SSMS Toolbar")

 1. Next, copy and paste the SQL script below into the new query window.
-This script verify that CLR is enabled for the manged instance.
+This script verifies that CLR is enabled for the manged instance.

     ```sql
     EXEC sp_configure 'clr enabled';